yuliyanlyubenov/Linuwu-Sense-ptx17-71/README.md

 - **100** – Maximum fan speed
 - Other values like **50, 55, 70** can be set according to your preference.

-Example (set CPU to 50 and GPU to 70):
+Example (set CPU to 50, GPU1 to 70, GPU2 to 70):

-`echo 50,70 | sudo tee /sys/module/linuwu_sense/drivers/platform:acer-wmi/acer-wmi/predator_sense/fan_speed`
+`echo 50,70,70 | sudo tee /sys/module/linuwu_sense/drivers/platform:acer-wmi/acer-wmi/predator_sense/fan_speed`

 ---